 This homemade stromboli is filled with a cheesy inside filled with your favorite pizza sauce and meats.
 Plus it comes together super quickly, especially if you are using store-bought dough.
 We love to serve it with a chopped salad and a side of fruit.

-How to fold a stromboli
+How to Fold a Stromboli

 - Roll out the dough.
 Use a rolling pin to roll the dough out into a large rectangle (about 10×14″).
 Spread the pizza sauce on top, leaving a 2-inch border around the perimeter.

 - Add toppings.
 Sprinkle shredded mozzarella evenly over the top.
-Then add the sliced salami, ham and pepperoni.
+Then add the sliced salami, ham, and pepperoni.
 Add in any other veggies or toppings if desired.

 - Season.
 Sprinkle with freshly grated parmesan cheese and then evenly sprinkle the garlic powder over top.
 Gently cut slats into the top every 2 inches.

 - Leave room.
-When adding the sauce and fillings, make sure to leave about a 2 inch border around the perimeter of the dough.
+When adding the sauce and fillings, make sure to leave about a 2-inch border around the perimeter of the dough.
 This way, the fillings won’t ooze out when you try to fold the stromboli.

 - Folding.
 The fun part of making this recipe is the assembly!
 If you’ve ever rolled a log of cinnamon rolls, you’ll have no trouble rolling the stromboli.
-It doesn’t need to be super tight, but make sure to roll it tight enough (in the shape of a log) so that it keeps it’s shape and the fillings stay intact.
+It doesn’t need to be super tight, but make sure to roll it tight enough (in the shape of a log) so that it keeps its shape and the fillings stay intact.

 - Crust browning.
-If the crust is browning too fast on the outside but is still doughy on the inside, try bumping down the temperature and place a piece of foil over top of it.
+If the crust is browning too fast on the outside but is still doughy on the inside, try bumping down the temperature and place a piece of foil over the top of it.
 Some ovens run hotter than others.
 Rolling the dough thinner will also help it cook more evenly.

 - Slits.
 Before going into the oven, use a knife to make slits across the stromboli about every 2 inches.
 This prevents it from exploding in the oven, so this is definitely an important step that you don’t want to forget.

-Instead of making a traditional stromboli with salami, pepperoni and ham, you can also make other fun variations.
+Instead of making a traditional stromboli with salami, pepperoni, and ham, you can also make other fun variations.
 Below are a few delicious ideas to try.
-You can mix up the toppings and add any sauce, meat, cheese or veggies that you’d like.
+You can mix up the toppings and add any sauce, meat, cheese, or veggies that you’d like.
 The options are endless!

 - Pineapple.
-Canadian bacon, mozzarella and pineapple
+Canadian bacon, mozzarella, and pineapple

 - BBQ chicken.
-Shredded BBQ chicken with red onion, mozzarella and cilantro
+Shredded BBQ chicken with red onion, mozzarella, and cilantro

 - White sauce.
-White pizza sauce with chicken, tomatoes, mozzarella and spinach
+White pizza sauce with chicken, tomatoes, mozzarella, and spinach

 - Ham.
 Sliced ham and swiss

 - Pesto.
-Basil pesto with mozzarella, spinach and chicken
+Basil pesto with mozzarella, spinach, and chicken

 - Buffalo.
-Tangy buffalo sauce with mozzarella, ranch or blue cheese dressing and chicken
+Tangy buffalo sauce with mozzarella, ranch or blue cheese dressing, and chicken

-More Italian favorites:
+More Italian Favorites

 Optional add in's: sliced bell peppers, sliced mushrooms, sliced onions, fresh basil

 - Preheat oven to 400°F. Line a large baking sheet with parchment paper and set aside.
-Roll the dough out into a large rectangle (about 10x14").
+Roll the dough out into a large rectangle (about 10×14").
 Spread the pizza sauce on top, leaving a 2-inch border around the perimeter.

 - Sprinkle the mozzarella cheese evenly over the top.
 Then add the sliced salami, ham and pepperoni.
 Add in any other vegetables if desired.
+Brush the edges of the dough with the egg.

-- Brush the edges of the dough with the egg.
-Then roll up the dough like a jelly roll.
+- Then roll up the dough like a jelly roll.
 Pinch the edges together and tuck under.
 Brush the top of the dough with the egg wash.
 Sprinkle with freshly grated parmesan cheese and then evenly sprinkle the garlic powder over top.
 Gently cut slats into the top every 2 inches.